-To simulate RS visual bearing measurements, we follow the logic presented by Li and Mourikis (2013a) and Eckenhoff et al. (2021).
+To simulate RS visual bearing measurements, we follow the logic presented by [5] and [11].
 Specifically, static environmental features are first generated along the length of the trajectory at random depths and bearings.
 Then, for a given imaging time of features in view, we project each into the current image frame using the true camera intrinsic and distortion model to find the corresponding observation row.
 Given this projected row and image time, we can find the pose at which this row should have been (i.e., the pose at which that RS row should have been exposed).
 We can then re-project this feature into the new pose and iterate until the projected row does not change (which typically requires 2-3 iterations).
 We now have a feature measurement which occurred at the correct pose for its given RS row.
 This measurement is then corrupted with white noise.
 The imaging timestamp corresponding to the starting row is then shifted by the true IMU-camera time offset t_d to simulate cross-sensor delay.